dynamsoft-docs/barcode-reader-docs/performance/speed.md

 ### Unleash the power of the CPU

 The algorithm to process an image has quite a few steps and for each step, there could be multiple options to try.
-For processes which don’t necessary need to wait for each other, we can tell DBR to open multiple threads/workers to work on different tasks at the same time.
+For processes that don't necessary need to wait for each other, we can tell DBR to open multiple threads/workers to work on different tasks at the same time.
 The related parameter is [`MaxAlgorithmThreadCount`](https://www.dynamsoft.com/barcode-reader/parameters/reference/max-algorithm-thread-count.html).
 However, note that this is only meaningful on devices with a good CPU.
 On low-end desktops or mobile devices, it's better to limit the threads to 2 or even 1.

 Other than the built-in multi-threading, another way to speed things up is to create multiple DBR instances and have them decoding different images at the same time.

 ### Bypass time-consuming exceptions

 Sometimes, DBR may encoutner an image that is very challenging.
 The nature of DBR is to try its best at all costs, so it may take a really long time.
-Although the reading may eventually succeed, this probably isn’t what we want for our application.
+Although the reading may eventually succeed, this probably isn't what we want for our application.
 Therefore, we can tell DBR to set a timer and stops a reading process once the timer expires.

 This is especially useful when it comes to continuous scanning of video frames as it makes no sense to spend too much time on one difficult frame when the next frame probably contains the same barcode(s).